LeChatP/RootAsRole/README.md

   <b>-V, --version</b>      Print version
 </pre>

-If you're used to using the sudo tool, and you can't change your habit, you could perform an alias :
+If you're accustomed to utilizing the sudo tool and find it difficult to break that habit, consider creating an alias :
 ```sh
 alias sudo="sr"
 ```